 Marta and Erika stood out in Oklahoma City in several ways.
-They both are tall, athletic, and are “five tool” softball players.
+They both are tall, athletic, and “five tool” softball players.
 A five tool player hits for power, hits for a high average, steals bases, has a strong arm, and plays strong defense.
-Every time Marta and Erika come to the plate, they strike fear in the hearts of pitchers.
-During the tournament, opposing pitchers often carefully pitched around them and opposing coaches ordered intentional walks several times.
+Every time Marta and Erika came to the plate in the tournament, they struck fear in the heart of the pitcher.
+Throughout the competition, pitchers carefully worked around them and opposing coaches ordered intentional walks several times.
 Although their hitting styles are slightly different, Marta and Erika share one thing in common—they hit the ball really HARD!

 Marta (left) and Erika have very different loads, but both are powerful and effective.
-For those who have been following this blog, it should be no surprise that I believe strongly in a leg lift like Erika’s for two important reasons.
+For those who have been following this blog or have read my book Hitting With Torque: For Baseball and Softball Players, it should be no surprise that I believe strongly in a leg lift like Erika’s for two important reasons.
 Lifting the front leg results in a more meaningful weight transfer, and it enables hitters to drive inside and outside pitches with more authority and consistency.
-That being said, as I sat in the stands watching Marta during her at-bats, I was impressed by her short, yet powerful weight transfer.
+That being said, I’m also fine with Marta’s short, yet powerful weight transfer.
 With her short and subtle load, she is still able to gather enough power on her back foot and leg to set the stage for the rest of her swing.
 Both Marta and Erika are also in perfect balance.
 At the pinnacle of their loads, they are in total control.
 Their heads are still and their hands are beginning to move back toward the catcher.
 All great hitters achieve this moment of controlled power generation.

 After recognizing where the pitch is coming, Marta (left) and Erika place their front foot back into the ground to initiate the swing.
 Notice in the pictures above that both hitters are now in the identical hitting position.
-Their hands have also moved far enough back toward the catcher to generate optimal bat speed.
-Their hands will stay in this “launch” position until the violent rotation of the lower body automatically causes the upper body to rotate into the ball.
+Their hands have also now moved far enough back toward the catcher to generate optimal hand and bat speed.
+Their hands will stay in this “launch” position until the violent rotation of their lower bodies automatically causes their upper bodies to rotate into the ball.
 When their hands finally move and rotate in a circular path into the ball, they have ample “runway” to generate enough bat speed to drive the ball powerfully to all fields.
-If Marta and Erika’s hands would have remained in the initial set-up position, their bat speeds would be 5-10 mph slower, which represents 25-50 feet of lost hitting distance.
+Had Marta and Erika’s hands remained in their initial set-up position, their bat speeds would be 5-10 mph slower, which represents 25-50 feet of lost hitting distance.

 All great power hitters achieve full extension at impact with the ball.
-I call this full extension “lightning”, because when the arms are fully extended, it is like a bolt of lightning exploding into the ball.
+I call this full extension “lightning”, because when the arms are fully extended, it’s like a bolt of lightning exploding into the ball.
 Marta (left) and Erika have plenty of lightning in their swings!

-Before we look at their arm positions, take a look at their lower bodies.
-Marta and Erika are both in the classic power hitting position, with a stiff front leg and a bent back leg after the rotation of the hips.
-The stiff front leg serves as a barrier to keep all the power generated from the initial load back until the swing is completed.
+Before we look at their arm positions, observe their lower bodies.
+Marta and Erika are both in a classic power hitting position, with a stiff front leg and a bent back leg after the rotation of the hips.
+The stiff front leg serves as a barrier to preserve all the power generated from the initial load until the swing is completed.

-As I was watching Marta and Erika bat in Oklahoma City, I marveled at their combination of control and power, especially for such young hitters.
-Even when they were fooled by a pitch, they were able to maintain their swing mechanics.
+When I watch Marta and Erika hit, I marvel at their combination of power and control.
+Even when they are fooled by a pitch, they still maintain their swing mechanics.
 One reason for this control is the position of their heads.
 From set-up to finish, their heads are in the same position—-perfectly still, turned toward the pitcher, with both eyes focused on the pitcher’s release point and ultimately the ball.